jackhdewey/graphics-engine/common/README.md

 # README

-This folder contains common media assets and libraries used throughout this course.
+This folder contains media assets and libraries.